 - Wave 4: 2nd Corrective Wave – another move down in stock prices as sellers cash in on their profits.

-Using Elliot theory is not an exact science and one does need to use a little imagination (squint your eyes, tilt your head), however, it does prove useful for reference.
+Using Elliott’s theory is not an exact science, and one does need to use a little imagination (squint your eyes, tilt your head); however, it does prove useful for reference.

-Elliot Wave Example 1 – Emerging from a Bear Market in 2009
+Elliott Wave Example 1: Emerging from a Bear Market

 In this example, we apply Elliott Wave Theory to the emergence of one of the best all-time Bull Markets in history – 2009 to 2018.
 The chart below is the exact bottom of the 207 to 2009 financial crisis bear market.

-As you can see here this S&P move is actually classic textbook Elliott Wave.
+As you can see here, this S&P move is actually a classic textbook Elliott Wave.

-Elliott Wave Example 2 – End of Bear Market to Start of Bull Market 2007 to 2013
+Elliott Wave Example 2: End of a Bear Market to Start of Bull Market

-In 2013 the U.S. markets had hit new all-time highs and seem to be happily advancing despite lackluster economic data.
-This example shows how to apply Elliot Wave theory both to the end of a bull market and the beginning of a brand new baby bull market.
+In 2013 the U.S. markets had hit new all-time highs and seemed to be happily advancing despite lackluster economic data.
+This example shows how to apply Elliott Wave theory both to the end of a bull market and the beginning of a brand new baby bull market.

-In this chart, I have mapped approximately the main 3 waves of Elliott Wave Theory.
+In this chart, I have mapped approximately the three main waves of Elliott Wave Theory.